jamesplease/hsm.js/README.md

 The point is that you can use this library to define more opinionated states and the mechanism of transitions to solve problems.

+### The `index` State

+If a given state needs custom behavior that does not happen when its children states are activated, then you can use the `index` state.

 ### API